-5.1.4 Corporate membership is open to companies registered in Singapore and Singapore based companies, who share the objectives of the Association, pursuant to which representatives of such companies, who are business and professional women over 21 years of age, can benefit from certain membership privileges of the Association as defined in the By-laws.
+5.1.2 Corporate membership is open to companies registered in Singapore and Singapore based companies, who share the objectives of the Association, pursuant to which representatives of such companies, who are business and professional women over 21 years of age, can benefit from certain membership privileges of the Association as defined in the ByLaws.

-5.2 Any exception to the age qualification must be approved by the Board.
+5.2 Any exception on the age qualification must be approved by the Board.

 5.3 Membership Rights

 5.3.1 Only Ordinary members have the right to vote and hold office in the Association.

 5.3.2 Corporate and Honorary Members have no voting rights and are not eligible to hold office in the Association.

 6.1 A person wishing to join the Association should submit her particulars to the Officer responsible for Membership on a prescribed application form.